 Commercial real estate brokers do not want you to read this article.
 Construction company CEO’s do not want you to read it either.
 Nor do developers or anyone else who makes his/her living by size – earning a profit on so many dollars per square foot.
 Architects might be loath to have me share this information – they often earn their fee based upon a percentage of construction costs.
 However, my concern for building smarter and more sustainably, my desire for creating “just-enough” office space, and my wish to create higher quality spaces in which people work compel me to share this information.

 In the past 24 months, I have worked on four office projects that easily could have been one-third smaller in square footage than what their leases called for.
 This size reduction translates into a potential total savings of millions of dollars for my clients.
-Unfortunately, two of the four companies had already signed leases and were in a position of trying to sublet or otherwise rethink their approach to excessive office space before they contacted me.
-One other was able to use the smaller footprint, saving significantly on renovation costs, and the fourth was early enough in the process that we could right-size their new building.
+Unfortunately, two of the four companies had already signed leases before they contacted me and were then put in a position of trying to sublet or otherwise rethink their approach to excessive office space.
+One other was able to use a smaller footprint, saving significantly on renovation costs, and the fourth client was early enough in the process that we could right-size their new building.
 Three of these four buildings were new construction.

 Why are companies signing on for more space than they need?
 It is because they are basing their numbers on an antiquated way of working.
 Often, when calculating space needs, a company leader notes the square footage number in his existing lease, estimates how many more employees he may be hiring over the next five to ten years, increases the square footage number proportionally and then goes looking for a larger-sized space.
 However, when you signed that lease five, seven or ten years ago, work looked different than it does today.